 The Patient Care Assisting Certificate is a one to two-quarter program.
 The certificate provides the student with the basic knowledge and skills needed to obtain employment as certified nursing assistants.
 The certificate emphasizes medical terminology, psychology, and nursing fundamentals.
-Students successfully completing the CNA 100 course are eligible to be placed on the state registry for certified nursing assistants.
+Upon successful completion of CNA100, students will be eligible to take the state standardized testing for placement on the Georgia State Registry for Certified Nursing Assistants.

 Note: Acceptance into the PCA program does not necessarily guarantee participation in the clinical setting.
 Malpractice insurance is required prior to entering the clinical facility.
-A drug test and a criminal background check are also required before beginning the clinical rotation.
+A drug test, proof of Hepatitis B vaccine or declination form, and a criminal background check are also required before beginning the clinical rotation.
 Failure to complete/pass such requirements will prohibit the student from entering the clinical site, resulting in failure to progress in the program.